TrafeX/home-assistant-config/README.md

 * Notify when one of the smoke sensors detects smoke
 * Ghost mode; turn on lights for a short period when away to pretend someone is home
 * Notify when someone is ringing the doorbell
+* Notify when the vacuum cleaner is done

 ![Home Assistant dashboard](https://www.trafex.nl/wp-content/uploads/2016/10/Selection_525.png "Home Assistant dashboard")